NHL — Boston Bruins

 2010, 2009 Memorial Cup Champion (MVP) — Windsor Spitfires

-Once his dad realized hockey was his passion and that he had a natural talent for it, he gave Taylor everything he could to become the best player he could be, including a backyard rink.
+Once his dad realized hockey was his passion and that he had a natural talent for it, they both gave Taylor everything he needed to become the best player he could be, including a backyard rink.

-When he showed early promise and leadership potential the family moved to Kingston, Ontario and the OHL.
+When he showed early promise the family moved to Kingston, Ontario and the OHL.

 In 2010, he was drafted first overall by the Edmonton Oilers and played in the NHL as an 18-year-old and won a silver medal with Team Canada at the IIHF World Junior Championships.

 As a pro, he was also a part of two gold-medal-winning World Championship teams in 2015 and 2016 that inspired his drive to compete for Team Canada at the Olympics.

 Following an early career defined by injury setbacks from his aggressive style of play, Taylor has emerged as one of the most consistent players and scorers in the NHL.